Magix Movie Edit Pro

-Movie Edit Pro (also known as Magix Video Deluxe in Europe) is a video editing software developed by Magix for semi-professional and DIY users for Windows PC.
+Movie Edit Pro (also known as Magix Video Deluxe in Europe and sometimes Magix Movie Studio in the United States) is a video editing software developed by Magix for semi-professional and DIY users for Windows PC.
 It is the best selling video software in Europe, and is most famous for its ease-of-learn and rendering stability.
 The first version was published in 2001.
 According to the developer, it applied the principles of non-destructiveness and object orientation to a video editing program for the first time.

 The latest versions are Movie Edit Pro 2019, Movie Edit Pro Plus 2019, Movie Edit Pro Premium 2019.